garrandall/popular-music-data/tracks/need-your-loving-tonight-queen.md

 I'll have to learn to forgive and forget

-Ooh, I need your loving
+Oh, I need your loving
-Ooh, I need your loving
+Oh, I need your loving
-Ooh, I need your loving tonight
+Oh, I need your loving tonight